ALBME

 Physician Recommendation for a Patient’s Use of Medical Cannabis

 The Board of Medical Examiners may not issue Medical Cannabis Certification Permits to physicians until the AMCC has issued at least one license each for a cultivator, a processor, a secure transporter, and a dispensary, or at least one license for an integrated facility.
-Due to litigation concerning the integrated facility licenses, this process has been delayed.
-A time period for the issuance of the integrated facility licenses is unknown at this time.
+Due to litigation, this process has been delayed.
+A time period for the issuance of physician AMCC permits is unknown at this time.

 APPLICATION FOR ALABAMA MEDICAL CANNABIS CERTIFICATION (AMCC) PERMIT